-Gill Stephens is part of the Bioprocess, Environmental and Chemical Technologies Research Group.
+Gill Stephens is a member of the Sustainable Process Technologies (SPT) Research Group.

 Gill's main research interest is in using cells and enzymes as biocatalysts to manufacture chemicals.
 Gill graduated with a BSc in Biochemistry from the University of Kent, and a PhD on microbial metabolism from the University of Warwick.
 She did postdoctoral research on the acetone-butanol fermentation with Professor Gareth Morris FRS at the University College of Wales, Aberystwyth, and then she worked on oxygenase-catalysed biotransformations with Professor Sir Howard Dalton FRS, at the University of Warwick.
 Gill then joined the Department of Chemical Engineering, UMIST in 1988 (now part of the University of Manchester), and established a research group working on biotransformations using anaerobic bacteria.
 She was seconded for 3 years as Research Director of Pro-Bio Faraday Partnership from 2001-4.
 She joined the University of Nottingham in 2010 as Chair of Bioprocessing and BBSRC Research Development Fellow.